jairus-m/toxic-mlops/README.md

 - [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your local machine.

 ### Configuration for Local Deployment
 For running this project on your local machine, no configuration is needed.
-The application will use your local files instead of S3 for storage and your CPU for computation.
+The application will use your local files instead of AWS services for storage and your CPU for computation.

 ### Local Development with Docker Compose
 For a streamlined and consistent development experience that mirrors the production environment locally, you can use Docker Compose and the custom `task` commands.